TheoFraser/SCC.201.ComputerNetworks/README.md

 # SCC.201.ComputerNetworks
-Implemented: ICMP Ping, Traceroute, Paris-Traceroute, Web Server
+Coursework1 : Implemeted a ICMP Ping, Traceroute, Paris-Traceroute and a Web Server.
+Coursework2 : Completed a assessment of Network Configuration and Testing using IMUNES